KAdamek/AccRQA/docs/src/install.rst

 Install from source package
 ---------------------------

-We encourage you to install the accrqa package from the source package, as Python binary wheels poorly support GPUs.
+We encourage you to install the accrqa package from the source package, as Python binary wheels do not support GPUs well and accrqa package will be compiled directly for GPU architecture you have.
+For the installation you will require an compiler installed (GCC for linux or MSVC for Windows), CUDA toolkit if GPU acceleration is desired and setuptools 63.1.0 or newer.
+To install accrqa from source use:

   .. code-block:: bash